8 Tips to Keeping Halloween Safe

 - Reduce any distractions inside your car, such as talking on the phone or eating, so you can concentrate on the road and your surroundings.

-As my little Vampirina (and her dad Boris) get ready to have a ghoulishly good night around our neighborhood, I hope that these tips, from one parent to another, helps to keep Halloween happy, haunted, and, most of all safe.
+As my Elsa, and little sister Anna, (with dad "Olaf in tow) get ready to have a ghoulishly good night around our neighborhood, I hope that these tips, from one parent to another, helps to keep Halloween happy, haunted, and, most of all safe.

 Happy Halloween everyone!